 Frequently Asked Questions

-To apply for assistance you may either use the online form located on the Application page or visit the New Albany Township Trustee’s Office located on the first floor (Room 109) of the City-County Building located at 311 Hauss Square in New Albany.
+To apply for assistance you may either use the online form located on the Application page or visit the New Albany Township Trustee’s Office located at 2608 Charlestown Rd.
+New Albany.

 In order to receive assistance from the Trustee’s office you must fill out an application.
 The trustee must make a decision on all applications within 72 hours, not counting weekends and holidays.
 In an emergency, the trustee may be able to help you the same day.